orbitmines/archive/projects/PENDING (2027?+) ; Physics (& Hardware).md

 ---
 The project will lend itself to start thinking about physics/hardware at some point.
 Which will be relevant for all other projects.

 This is necessarily a much harder problem than all other software-related problems.
-Though the software will serve as a substrate for making these physics problems much more tractable.
+Though the software infrastructure will serve as a substrate for making these physics problems much more tractable.

 *:orbitmines: :github: [Archive equivalent](https://github.com/orbitmines/archive/blob/main/projects/PENDING%20(2027%3F%2B)%20%3B%20Physics%20(%26%20Hardware).md)*
 *:orbitmines: :discord: [Discord equivalent](https://discord.com/channels/1055502602365845534/1238118718542712832)*